Xiangdong Zhu

 Research Interests:

 Professor Zhu joined the Physics Department in 1989.
-He is a fellow of American Physical Society since 2007 and a fellow of Optical Society of America since 2011.
-His research activities are focused on the development and application of optics-based techniques to investigation of structures and processes on solid surfaces such as magnetism, mass transport, material growth and erosion, and biomolecular interactions.
-His recent interests include (1) studies of magneto-optic effects in unconventional materials such as topological insulators with oblique-incidence Sagnac interferometry and reflectometry using balanced photodiode bridge; (2) in situ studies of polarization catastrophe and defects in ultrathin oxide films using oblique-incidence reflectivity difference ellipsometry; (3) high-throughput characterization of kinetics and functionality of biomolecular reactions using oblique-incidence reflectivity difference scanning ellipsometry.
+His research activities are focused on development and application of optics-based techniques to investigation of structures and processes on the surface and in the interior of solids such as magnetism, mass transport, material growth/removal, and biomolecular interactions.
+Recent interests are (1) time-reversal symmetry breaking effects in unconventional materials, - studies of magneto-optic effects in unconventional materials such as topological solids, chiral charge-density-wave compounds, chiral/time-reversal-symmetry-breaking superconductors, ferromagnetic and antiferromagnetic crystals exhibiting novel anomalous Hall effects using Sagnac interferometry-based optical microscopes; (2) simultaneous detection of over 10,000 biomolecular binding reactions on solid support, - high-throughput characterization of kinetics and functionality of biological molecules using oblique-incidence reflectivity difference microscopes and normal-incidence interference microscopes.

-Simultaneous Detection of 10,000 Biomolecular Reactions on Solid Support – Based on measurements of oblique-incidence reflectivity difference (OI-RD), Professor Zhu’s group developed a platform that detects over 10,000 biomolecular reactions on a solid surface in real time.
-It enables simultaneous, comparative studies of the interaction of a DNA fragment or a protein molecule or a viral particle or a bacterium with a large number of distinct molecular targets from compound libraries of National Institutes of Health (~ 500,000 to 1,000,000 compounds), National Cancer Institute (~ 100,000 compounds), and commercial vendors (~ 1,000,000 or more compounds).
-The platform promises to significantly advance genomic and proteomic research and discovery of new drugs.
+Based on measurements of oblique-incidence reflectivity difference (OI-RD), Professor Zhu’s group developed a platform that simultaneously detects over 10,000 distinct bio-molecular binding reactions on the surface of a solid support.
+It enables highly parallel, comparative studies of the interaction between a DNA fragment or a protein molecule or a viral particle or a bacterium and a vast number of molecular targets in compound libraries from National Institutes of Health, National Cancer Institute, and commercial vendors.
+The platform promises to advance genomic and proteomic research and discovery of new drugs.
+More recently, Professor Zhu’s group is developing oblique-incidence interference-based scanning microscopes for studying functionality changes in protein or DNA molecules when they are modified at or by single bases.

 Research Areas